 Is a Central Vacuum Right for You?

 Though central vacuum systems are a fantastic benefit in a lot of houses, they’re wrong for everyone.
 Built-in central vacuum systems are simplest to install in new building and construction, so– if you’re already opening up walls for remodeling or other home improvements, this is probably an excellent opportunity for setting up among these systems easily.

-Then again, a central vacuum system can be retrofitted into most existing homes with relative ease.
+Then again, a VAC can be retrofitted into most existing homes with relative ease.
 Just how easily depends on your house or– more specifically– gain access to into a basement, crawlspace, or attic for routing the central vac piping.
 In a single-story house with a basement or crawlspace, tubing can run under the floor and stub up a brief distance into walls or directly serve floor inlets (by far the most convenient technique when retrofitting).
 Interior, non-bearing walls not supported by foundations or beams are generally simplest to permeate from below.

 If a house has restricted access below floorings– as with a two-story house, for instance– tubing must path elsewhere.
 Typical solutions are to run tubing vertically through laundry chutes, behind cabinets, exposed in closet corners, or boxed in at one of a room’s corners.
 Another popular choice is to run tubing horizontally in an attic and then drop it down through a wall or into a closet or cabinet.
 The best runs are short, straight, and direct.

 When buying a central vacuum system, it is crucial to match the power unit to your house so that the unit is powerful enough to effectively pull dirt through the system from every nook and cranny on every floor.
 Purchasing the right size system isn’t rocket science, but it can be a little difficult.
 You must think about the square footage of your house, the length of pipeline needed to service the system, and the suction required.